 Like all bugs, there are many ways to kill bed bugs on contact.
 Some of them are entirely benign to humans.
 But, none of them get rid of a bed bug infestation.
 You can spray and shellac your home with every toxic (or non-toxic) product known to man and still be plagued by bed bugs.
-All these products tend to do is drive bed bugs into the walls where they simply wait until it is safe to come back out and feed.
+All these products tend to do is drive bed bugs into the walls, where they wait until it is safe to come back out and feed.
 And, if you think you can starve them out, you may want to reconsider that plan.
 They can go without a meal for months.
 There is a good chance you'll be tired of spraying and shellacking long before these bugs die from starvation.

 Bed Bug Control Methods

 Okay.
 What about other forms of pest control?
 What about bed bug traps, sticky tape, or heat?
 While these are all useful tools for dealing with a bed bug infestation, they are usually implemented wrong and have a similar impact on an infestation.
-When bed bugs feed, only a portion venture out at one time.
-If those bugs don't come back, the other bed bugs understand this as a threat, and respond by hiding.
+When bed bugs feed, only a portion venture out at one time; if those bugs don't come back, the other bed bugs understand this as a threat and respond by hiding.
 Once again, the likely result is a return of irritating bites when the threat has passed.

 What about mattress encasements and pillowcase covers that trap bed bugs in and keep new bugs from getting in?
 This is another great method that is usually ineffective when applied by an untrained person.
 Bed bugs don't just live in beds.
 They can live in your bed frame, dresser, alarm clock, walls, upholstered furniture, television, crown molding, wall trim, outlets, carpet edges, and more.
 These are just some of the many places bed bugs have been found infesting.
 Unless you use a method of inspection that ensures the isolation of your bed bug problem, you're not likely to get rid of a bed bug infestation this way.